Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 **{{site.data.trading_system.initial_stop}}**

-Notice that the setting of the stop target has no relation with the execution of orders.
+Notice that the setting of the stop target has no relation to the execution of orders.
 The stop is a target, not an order to be placed.
 That is, the system does not place stop orders.

-This is a design feature which allows you to keep your cards, not allowing anyone to anticipate what your strategy may be, not even the exchange.
-It is a known fact that some exchanges may attempt or allow to front run stop orders.
+This is a design feature that allows you to keep your cards, not allowing anyone to anticipate what your strategy may be, not even the exchange.
+It is a known fact that some exchanges may attempt or allow to front-run stop orders.

 Instead, the trading bot instance monitors the market, and only once the stop target has been hit does it place the corresponding order to close the trade.